FDA seeks probe into its talks with Biogen before Alzheimer's drug approval - Up News Info

 After months of internal deliberations, agency officials cleared the drug using its accelerated approval pathway, which required a study to confirm that the drug works as intended.

-(Reporting by Manas Mishra, additional reporting by Sarah Lynch; Editing by Arun Koyyur and Maju Samuel)
+(Reporting by Manas Mishra, additional reporting by Sarah Lynch and Dania Nadeem; Editing by Arun Koyyur and Maju Samuel)